umut-akkaya/terraform-aws-staticwebsite/README.md

 After creation of the necessary resources upload the static website file to s3 bucket.
 Then run the following command to tell Cloudfront for triggering new content delivery.

+For more information you can check the following blog where i have explained how to use the module.
+[The Blog](https://umutakkaya.com/posts/s3-static-site-with-aws/)
 ```shell
 aws cloudfront create-invalidation --distribution <YOUR_DISTRIBUTION_ID>
 ```